bitcoinflame/bitcoinflame/README.md

 To run in background:

-    ./bin/electroneumd --log-file electroneumd.log --detach
+    ./bin/BitcoinFlamed --log-file BitcoinFlamed.log --detach

-To run as a systemd service, copy [electroneumd.service](utils/systemd/electroneumd.service) to `/etc/systemd/system/` and [electroneumd.conf](utils/conf/electroneumd.conf) to `/etc/`.
-The [example service](utils/systemd/electroneumd.service) assumes that the user `electroneum` exists and its home is the data directory specified in the [example config](utils/conf/electroneumd.conf).
+To run as a systemd service, copy [BitcoinFlamed.service](utils/systemd/BitcoinFlamed.service) to `/etc/systemd/system/` and [BitcoinFlamed.conf](utils/conf/BitcoinFlamed.conf) to `/etc/`.
+The [example service](utils/systemd/BitcoinFlamed.service) assumes that the user `BitcoinFlame` exists and its home is the data directory specified in the [example config](utils/conf/BitcoinFlamed.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to electroneum-wallet-cli, and possibly electroneumd, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to BitcoinFlame-wallet-cli, and possibly BitcoinFlamed, if you get crashes refreshing.

  ## Using Tor

- Whilst Electroneum isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables:
+ Whilst BitcoinFlame isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables:

  * `--p2p-bind-ip 127.0.0.1` on the command line or `p2p-bind-ip=127.0.0.1` in
-   electroneumd.conf to disable listening for connections on external interfaces.
+   BitcoinFlamed.conf to disable listening for connections on external interfaces.
- * `--no-igd` on the command line or `no-igd=1` in electroneumd.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
+ * `--no-igd` on the command line or `no-igd=1` in BitcoinFlamed.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
  * `DNS_PUBLIC=tcp` or `DNS_PUBLIC=tcp://x.x.x.x` where x.x.x.x is the IP of the
    desired DNS server, for DNS requests to go over TCP, so that they are routed through Tor.
-When IP is not specified, electroneumd uses the default list of servers defined in [src/common/dns_utils.cpp](src/common/dns_utils.cpp).
+When IP is not specified, BitcoinFlamed uses the default list of servers defined in [src/common/dns_utils.cpp](src/common/dns_utils.cpp).
  * `TORSOCKS_ALLOW_INBOUND=1` to tell torsocks to allow monerod to bind to interfaces to accept connections from the wallet.
 On some Linux systems, torsocks